Privileges and Responsibilities

 Planning and Scheduling a Campus Activity

-Any recognized fraternity or sorority may plan an activity and publicize it on campus.
+Any recognized student club or organization, or any university committee, board, division, department, or group may plan an activity and publicize it on campus.
 In most cases, the group sponsoring such activities may reserve a university facility.
 Advance planning and scheduling is necessary to allow equal opportunity for all organizations to reserve facilities.
 The Student Life Council has established the following policies and procedures for those wishing to schedule activities on campus.

-- No on-campus or off-campus Professional and Service events may be held by student groups during the week of final examinations unless approved by the Vice President of Student Affairs or designee
+- No on-campus or off-campus social events may be held by student groups during the week of final examinations unless approved by the vice president of student affairs or designee.

 - The following policies have been established for orderly scheduling and use of Student Center facilities: